ameypakhare1/Manual-Testing-Template/README.md

 2. Update the **Project Info** tab with your project’s name and description.
 3. Write your test cases in the **Test Cases** tab as you explore the application.
 4. Log any bugs in the **Defect Report** tab, including reproduction steps.

 ---

-## Optional: Add Screenshots

-You can also add a few screenshots to this README, such as:
-- The Project Info tab
-- Test Cases tab
-- Defect Report tab

-This helps others understand your work at a glance.

----